By Dr. Joe Brummer and Dr. Jim Ippolito (revised 4/2023)*

 - Nitrogen can be applied in the fall or spring depending on use of the meadow and goals of the producer, especially concerning grazing.

-- Apply nitrogen fertilizers to irrigated mountain meadows on the basis of yield potential.
-Spring application usually is more effective than fall application.
+- Apply nitrogen fertilizers to irrigated mountain meadows based on yield potential.
+Spring application is usually more effective than fall application.

 - Most Colorado soils contain sufficient available potassium and sulfur for forage production.
-However, these nutrients may become limiting through nutrient removal by hay.
+However, these nutrients may become limiting over time through nutrient removal by hay.

 Phosphorus (P) is the second most limiting nutrient for forage production, while potassium (K) and sulfur (S) usually are not limiting.
 However, these nutrients may become limiting as nutrient removal continues through annual harvesting, especially on highly productive soils.
 Before establishing a stand, test soils to determine their fertility status so appropriate fertilizers can be applied and properly incorporated.

 The value of a soil test in predicting nutrient availability during the growing season is directly related to how well the soil sample collected represents the area sampled.
-Take surface samples from the 1-foot soil depth.
+Take samples to a depth of 6 to 8 inches.
+Many mountain meadow soils contain cobbles and rocks close to the surface that can make sampling difficult.
+If cobbles and rocks end up mixed with the soil, they should be excluded from the sample before sending to the lab.
 A good sample is a composite of 15 to 20 soil cores taken from a uniform soil type.
-Sample separately areas with major differences in soil properties or management practices.
+Sample areas separately with major differences in soil properties or management practices/histories.

 Thoroughly air-dry all samples within 12 hours after sampling by spreading the soil on clean paper or any other clean surface where the soil will not be contaminated.
-Do not oven dry the soil because this will change the test results.
-Ship the air-dried soil in a clean sample container to the soil test laboratory.
+Ship the air-dried soil in a clean sample container to a soil testing laboratory.

-Submit a carefully completed information sheet with the soil sample.
-This form provides information so fertilizer application suggestions can be tailored to each specific situation.
+Submit an information sheet with as much detailed information as possible for the soil sample(s) being sent to the testing laboratory.
+This will provide information so fertilizer application suggestions can be tailored to each specific situation.
 For existing stands, periodically test soils for nutrient analysis for optimum nutrition.